thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 {:toc}

 {% capture difference %}
-Before proceeding with this guide, it's recommended that you follow [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/){:target="_blank"} guide to become familiar with ThingsBoard devices and dashboards.
+Before proceeding with this guide, it&#39;s recommended that you follow [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/){:target="_blank"} guide to become familiar with ThingsBoard devices and dashboards.
 This will enhance your learning experience and understanding of the concepts presented here.
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}